tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-faq-troubleshooting.md

 ### I updated my scale set to use instance mix, why aren't my VMs aligning to my allocation strategy?
 After updating your scale set to use instance mix, all scale in or scale out actions use the inputs from instance mix to determine which VMs to scale in and out.

+### Can I use reservations or savings plan with instance mix?
+Yes, you can apply your reservations and savings plan with instance mix.
+It's recommended that you use the `Prioritized` allocation strategy and set the reservation or savings plan VM sizes as the first rank.

 ## Troubleshooting
 | Error Code                                 | Error Message                                                                                                        | Troubleshooting options                                                                                                                                                                                                                                                                                              |
 | ------------------------------------------ | -------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |